 15 Uses For Bacon Grease

-Southerners are known for our love of bacon grease and the zeal with which we save this “liquid gold”.
-But I’ve found that a lot of folks are saving bacon fat without really knowing what to do with it.
-So I decided to write this post in hopes of giving you some ideas and letting you know how it was used in days gone by – and can still be used today.
+Southerners are known for our love of bacon grease and the zeal with which we save this “liquid gold.”
+But I’ve found a lot of folks are saving bacon fat without really knowing what to do with it.
+So I decided to put all my favorite uses in one place, along with how it was used back in the day and how to store bacon grease safely now.

 The same goes for cooking with homemade bacon grease.
 It’s probably not a great idea to use straight-up bacon fat with every meal you make that needs oil.
 You could if you are allowed to in your eating plan use it when you are sauteing vegetables or in baking and combine it with a dash of olive oil or coconut oil too.

-Bacon grease is the perfect and can be used in place of oils (like or in recipes and in frying.
+Bacon grease is the perfect cooking fat and can be used in place of oils like olive oil or vegetable oil in recipes and in frying.

 Before you put your cornbread or hoecake batter in that skillet, grease it with a little solidified bacon fat.
 To make this mess-free, fold a paper towel in fourths and cover your index and middle finger with it.
 Dip your covered fingers into the bacon grease and wipe the inside of your skillet.
 Toss the paper towel away when done.

 Many cornbread recipes call for a tablespoon or so of melted bacon grease added to the batter for extra flavor.
-This makes such a big difference that it’s worth it to save your baking grease for cornbread alone!
-Click here for my recipe.
+This makes such a big difference that it’s worth saving your bacon grease for cornbread alone.
 You can also add it to biscuits and a homemade pie crust as well to make them extra flaky.

-Traditional we season beans in the South with a ham bone or bits of ham to add flavor.
+Traditionally we season beans in the South with a ham bone or bits of ham.
 If you find yourself without any of these, just add two or three tablespoons of bacon grease to the cooking water and they’ll taste just as good.
-Click here for my recipe.

 Fried corn is often called creamed corn.
-No matter what you call it, adding a tablespoon of bacon grease makes it better than ever and enhances the .
-Click here for my recipe.
+No matter what you call it, adding a tablespoon of bacon grease makes it better than ever and enhances the smoky flavor.

-Whether they’re from the can, garden, or freezer, green beans taste just like Grandma’s when you add a tablespoon of bacon grease!
-Click here for my recipe.
+Whether they’re from the can, garden, or freezer, green beans taste just like Grandma’s when you add a tablespoon of bacon grease.
 Just about any type of vegetable can be made better with 1/2 to 1 tablespoon of bacon grease added while cooking.
-Try it with cabbage or I’ve even seen folks fry green tomatoes in it!
+Try it with cabbage or I’ve even seen folks fry green tomatoes in it.

-Another option is to fry up some bacon and set the aside.
-Pour a little bit of the hot over fresh dark greens and then top with crumbled bacon bits for a wilted lettuce salad like we had in the old days.
-Check out our fried turnip greens here.
+Another option is to fry up some bacon and set the cooked bacon aside.
+Pour a little bit of the hot bacon drippings over fresh dark greens and then top with crumbled bacon bits for a wilted lettuce salad like we had in the old days.

 8. Fry eggs